My Heart Cries for You: Early versions

-Many versions of the song were recorded and released in the late 1950 and early 1951.
+Many versions of the song were recorded and released in late 1950 and early 1951.
 A version was first recorded by Dinah Shore with Henri René's Orchestra & Chorus in New York City, and released around the same time as Guy Mitchell.
-(RCA Victor Records catalog number 20-3978 in the US dated October 29, 1950, and EMI on the His Master's Voice in the UK, catalog number B 10026.)
+(RCA Victor Records catalog number 20–3978 in the US dated October 29, 1950, and EMI on the His Master's Voice in the UK, catalog number B 10026.)
 It reached number 3 on Billboards pop chart.

 Numerous cover versions by other artists quickly followed, including Vic Damone (a number 4 hit on the Billboard chart), Jimmy Wakely (number 12 on pop and number 7 on country), Bill Farrell (number 18), Al Morgan (number 24), Evelyn Knight and Red Foley, a duet which reached number 28 pop and number 6 country, and Victor Young and His Singing Strings (number 29 on pop).
+Versions of the song were also recorded by Slim Whitman and UK singer Ronnie Carroll.